algorandfoundation/docs/docs/get-details/dapps/smart-contracts/stateful/index.md

 * the keys are `Creator`, `MyBytesKey`, `MyUintKey`.
 * the field `tt` is the type of the value: 1 for byte slices (byte-array value), 2 for uint.
 * when `tt=1`, the value is in the field `tb`.
-Note that because of `--guess-format`, the value for `Creator` is automatically converted to an Algorand address with checksum (as opposed to a 32-byte public key, see [the accounts overview](../../accounts#transformation-public-key-to-algorand-address)).
+Note that because of `--guess-format`, the value for `Creator` is automatically converted to an Algorand address with checksum (as opposed to a 32-byte public key.
 * when `tt=2`, the value is in the field `ui`.

-# Differences Between Stateful and Stateless Smart Contracts
-Smart Contracts in Algorand are either stateful or stateless, where stateful contracts actually store values on blockchain and stateless are used to approve spending transactions.
-In addition to this primary difference, several of the TEAL opcodes are restricted to only be used with specific smart contract types.
-For example, the `ed25519verify` opcode can only be used in stateless smart contracts, and the `app_opted_in` opcode can only be used in stateful smart contracts.
-To easily determine where an opcode is valid, the [TEAL opcodes](../../../avm/teal/opcodes) documentation supplies a `Mode` field that will either designate `Signature ` or `Application`.
-The `Signature` mode refers to only stateless smart contracts and the `Application` mode refers to the stateful smart contracts.
-If the `Mode` attribute is not present on the opcode reference, the call can be used in either smart contract type.

-# Boilerplate Stateful Smart Contract
+# Boilerplate smart Contract
 As a way of getting started writing stateful smart contracts, the following boilerplate template is supplied.
 The code provides labels or handling different `ApplicationCall` transactions and also prevents updating and deleting the smart contract.

 ```text tab="TEAL"